yiphei/neo-tau-bench/README.md

 ### Tool addition

 A new `SortFlights` tool was added.
-Many test cases required the AI to sort long lists of flights, where AI often committed errors and hallucinated.
+Many test cases required the AI agent to sort long lists of flights, where it often committed errors and hallucinated.
 I don’t believe a model’s native sorting abilities are critical to evaluating its agentic performance, so I decided to introduce a sorting tool.
 Likewise, I modified the tools `SearchDirectFlight` and `SearchOnestopFlight` to have built-in sorting features.

 ### Tool API and business logic